type-challenges/type-challenges/questions/13-warm-hello-world/README.md

 Hello, World!

-In Type Challenges, we uses the type system itself to do the assertion.
+In Type Challenges, we use the type system itself to do the assertion.

 For this challenge, you will need to change the following code to make the tests pass (no type check errors).